Conorjbr/Oliver-St-John-Gogarty/README.md

 * Not put myself under time pressure, ie start earlier.
 * Spend more time planning the styling.
 * I would start with small screen size and work up to larger screens when setting up the responsiveness @media queries.
 I did it by starting with large screen and this caused me lot of issues with the smaller screen sizes.
+* I would do wireframes of screens at the smaller sizes as well as the larger ones.
+I only did wireframes at landscape and had to figure out the styling for smaller sizes as I went along.

 ### Future improvements to the site